kleinbottle/css-colors/docs/manual.typ

 === X11 colors

-The #link("https://en.wikipedia.org/wiki/X11_color_names")[X11 color names], developed in the 1980s, included a file named `rgb.txt` that was shipped with every #link("https://en.wikipedia.org/wiki/X_Window_System")[X11] installation.
+The #link("https://en.wikipedia.org/wiki/X11_color_names")[X11 color names] #cite(<X11colors>), developed in the 1980s, included a file named `rgb.txt` that was shipped with every #link("https://en.wikipedia.org/wiki/X_Window_System")[X11] installation.
 It mapped over 400 color names to specific RGB values.
 This list was used in Unix-based systems to standardize color representation, but it suffered from inconsistencies in invocation and usage.

 === Sixteen named colors

-The #link("https://www.w3.org/MarkUp/Wilbur/features.html")[HTML 3.2 specification] of 1996  introduced sixteen color names, derived from the standard 16 colors supported by the Windows VGA palette.
-These colors, hitherto called the _sixteen named colors_, are:
+The #link("https://www.w3.org/MarkUp/Wilbur/features.html")[HTML 3.2 specification] #cite(<HTML32>) of 1996 introduced sixteen color names, derived from the standard 16 colors supported by the Windows VGA palette.
+These colors, called the _sixteen named colors_, are:
 ```
 - aqua
 - black